-I joined as an analyst working in the Credit Risk Management department.
+I joined as an analyst working in the Credit Risk department.
 Since starting at the firm, I have remained within the same department but my teams and responsibilities have evolved over the years.
-In my current role, I manage the real estate and structured finance credit risk management teams for the Americas.
-Credit Risk Management is responsible for managing the firm’s credit risk, which is the risk that the firm takes a loss on due to a counterparty defaulting on its obligations to repay a loan or trade.
+In my current role, I manage the real estate and structured finance credit risk teams for the Americas.
+Credit Risk is responsible for managing the firm’s credit risk, which is the risk that the firm takes a loss on due to a counterparty defaulting on its obligations to repay a loan or trade.
 I’ve covered different industries, and products and have been involved in various projects that have made my career very interesting and exciting.

 I discovered Goldman Sachs in an unexpected way.
 While I was a junior at Yale, I worked at the Afro-American Cultural Center and happened to see an ad for the Scholarship for Excellence (SFE), a scholarship for black, Hispanic/Latino or Native American students.
 SFE recipients receive a scholarship while they are participating in a summer internship at Goldman Sachs.
 The SFE application connected me to a Goldman Sachs recruiter and after interviewing with several groups at the firm, I ultimately received an offer from the Corporate Treasury team.

 My interview with Goldman Sachs was one of my first interviews in financial services.
 In addition to spending time learning about the financial services industry, I was able to prepare with the assistance of Management Leadership for Tomorrow (MLT) Career Prep Program (2006 cohort).
 MLT is a partner organization of the firm that is involved in our diversity recruiting efforts.
 The program partners you with a coach within MLT to help you prepare for a career.
 After doing some research on the firm, I called my coach and received additional interview tips.
 This preparation was integral to my internship interview process and in reflecting on this experience, it makes me happy to know that MLT is a partner organization of Goldman Sachs.